Determining the Core Desires of your Target Audience

-Following up on my recent post, Writing Content for a Website, I was watching a video by Charles Kirkland this weekend on Core Desires of Audiences.
+Following up on my recent post, Writing Content for a Website, I was watching a video by Charles Kirkland this weekend on Core Desires of Your Target Audiences.
 The training was for targeting audiences with paid advertising, but I think it’s important to consider when writing website content for specific personas AND how much you can charge with the right positioning.

 Read the classic book: Positioning: The Battle for Your Mind by Al Ries & Jack Trout